2021 Virtual VBA Internship Program

 Virginia Bankers School of Bank Management

-The 2021 session of the Virginia Bankers School of Bank Management (Bank School) is currently being planned as a hybrid session the week of August 2-6.
-During the week, interns will have the opportunity to shadow classes.
+The 2021 session of the Virginia Bankers School of Bank Management (Bank School) will be held in Charlottesville the week of August 2-6.
+On Tuesday, August 3, interns will have the opportunity to visit in-person and shadow the first year classes.
 More information on this opportunity will be available soon!

 Interns will have access to Realworld modules throughout the summer.
 Realworld is a personalized “playbook” for life as an adult.
 Their free mobile application and website offer step-by-step guidance for decisions across finance, health and work life.
 They help young adults build a customized to-do list, conquer the starter pack of fundamentals and stay on track with personalized reminders and motivation from the Realworld community.